Federal Sex Offenses

-A federal sex crime usually includes the violation of a federal law or the crossing of state lines.
+A federal sex crime usually includes the violation of federal law or the crossing of state lines.
 Often, these cases involve the Internet or human trafficking.
-Conviction for any federal criminal offense often comes with mandatory minimum sentences.
+A conviction for any federal criminal offense often comes with mandatory minimum sentences.

 Defending Against All Federal Sex Crime Charges

 If you have not yet been charged with, but are under investigation for a sex crime, you should still seek legal help.
-Confused about when you should contact a lawyer ?
+Confused about when you should contact a lawyer?
 Speak to us today to learn if the help of a lawyer can be a benefit at this stage in the criminal process.

 Contact Our North Carolina Federal Criminal Offense Lawyer